U.S. Justice Department urges judge to block AT&T-Time Warner merger

-WASHINGTON (Reuters) - President Donald Trump’s administration urged a federal judge on Thursday to block AT&T Inc’s proposed $85 billion merger with Time Warner Inc, saying the deal would hand the company a “weapon” to harm competition and raise consumer prices.
+WASHINGTON (Reuters) - The U.S. Justice Department squared off on Thursday with AT&T Inc in a long anticipated trial, as the two sides disputed whether AT&T’s $85 billion purchase of Time Warner Inc would be good for consumers or an expensive drag on innovation.

-During opening statements in one of the most closely watched U.S. antitrust trials in years, Justice Department lawyer Craig Conrath said the deal would hike prices for consumers by more than $400 million annually, or an average of $0.45 a month for pay TV subscribers.
+During opening statements, Justice Department lawyer Craig Conrath asked for the deal to be blocked, saying it would hike prices for consumers by more than $400 million annually, or an average of $0.45 a month for pay TV subscribers, by making rival pay TV companies pay more for Time Warner content.

+“Time Warner would be a weapon for AT&T because AT&T’s competitors need Time Warner,” Conrath told U.S. District Judge Richard Leon, who will decide the case after a trial expected to last six to eight weeks.

+Conrath also said AT&T would be able to use content from movie and TV show maker Time Warner, including its Turner unit, to slow innovation in online video.

-AT&T lawyer Daniel Petrocelli, in his opening statement, ridiculed the Justice Department’s case and suggested the administration was “fundamentally stuck in the past” and that its arguments were “divorced from reality.”
+In opening remarks, Daniel Petrocelli, speaking for AT&T and Time Warner, ridiculed the Justice Department’s case and suggested the government was “fundamentally stuck in the past” with arguments that were “divorced from reality.”

-Petrocelli said the deal would actually lead to a 50-cent decrease in prices for pay TV subscribers, citing a number of errors in a government expert’s model of how the transaction would impact future prices.
+Petrocelli said the deal would actually lead to a 50-cent decrease in prices for pay TV subscribers, citing what he said were errors in a government expert’s model of how the transaction would impact future prices.

-But Conrath said AT&T would be able to use content from movie and TV show maker Time Warner, including its Turner unit, to prevent innovation.
-The merger would hurt 90 million U.S. pay TV subscribers, Conrath added.

-“This is a weapon to harm competition,” Conrath told U.S. District Judge Richard Leon, who will decide the case after a trial expected to last six to eight weeks.

 The Justice Department, Petrocelli said, “cannot meet their burden of proof.
 They cannot prove that this would lessen competition.”

-The merger is about the companies trying to better compete with technology businesses like Alphabet Inc, Amazon.com Inc and others that are changing how people watch television, Petrocelli said.
+The merger is about the companies trying to better compete with technology businesses like Alphabet Inc and Amazon.com Inc, Petrocelli said.

+The internet companies, including Netflix Inc, pose two challenges to pay TV.
+They either compete with cable and satellite television for ad dollars or provide cheaper online video that has hurt pricey pay-TV.
+Some do both.

-Petrocelli added that the combined company would have a better ability to use data from users to target advertising.
+Petrocelli added that the combined company would be better at using customer data to target advertising.
 Companies like General Motors Co and Mastercard In will pay more for higher quality advertising and consumers will pay less, he said.

 The Justice Department filed suit in November to stop AT&T, which has some 25 million pay-TV subscribers, from closing the deal.
 AT&T says a merger would benefit consumers by creating efficiencies.
 AT&T is the biggest pay-TV provider via subsidiary DirecTV.